Lemoncode/master-frontend-lemoncode/05-testing/01-react/03-hooks/03-component-unmount/README.md

 ```

-- should return count equals 1 when it waits for next update:
+Should return count equals 1 when it waits for next update:

 ### ./src/polling.hooks.spec.ts